odoo/owl/doc/store.md

 as possible the rendering and update process.
 What is important to know is:

-- components are always updated in the order of their creation (so, parent before children)
+- components are always updated in the order of their creation (so, parent before children),
-- they are updated only if they are in the DOM
+- they are updated only if they are in the DOM,
-- if a parent is asynchronous, the system will wait for it to complete its update before updating other components.
+- if a parent is asynchronous, the system will wait for it to complete its update before updating other components,
 - in general, updates are not coordinated.
-This is not a problem for synchronous components, but if there are many asynchronous components, this could lead to a situation where some part of the UI is updated and other parts of the UI is not updated.
+This is not a problem for synchronous components, but if there are many asynchronous components, this could lead to a situation where some part of the UI is updated and some other part of the UI is not updated.

 ### Good Practices

 - avoid asynchronous components as much as possible.
-Asynchronous components lead to situations where parts of the UI is not updated immediately.
+Asynchronous components lead to situations where parts of the UI is not updated immediately,
 - do not be afraid to connect many components, parent or children if needed.
-For example, a `MessageList` component could get a list of ids in its `useStore` call and a `Message` component could get the data of its own message
+For example, a `MessageList` component could get a list of ids in its `useStore` call and a `Message` component could get the data of its own message,
 - since the `useStore` function is called for each connected component, for each state update, it is important to make sure that these functions are as fast as possible.